m-reza-rahman/jakartaee-docker/javaee/README.md

 The first step to getting the application running is getting the database up.
 The simplest way to actually do this is through Docker.
 Please follow the instructions [here](javaee-cafe-demo/database/README.md) to get the database running.

 ## Running the Application
+The next step is to get the application up and running.
+Follow the steps below to do so.
+* Start Eclipse.
+* Get the javaee-cafe application into the IDE.
+In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
+Then browse to where you have this repository code in your file system and select javaee/javaee-cafe.
+Accept the rest of the defaults and finish.

 Datasource is configured on WEB-INF/web.xml file, by default with next properties: